electric-eloquence/fepper/README.md

 * Delete the Feplet curly braces for keys.
 * Trim any exterior whitespace.
-* Leave other control structures and spaces within the key, e.g., !#/>^
+* Leave other control structures and spaces within the key, e.g. !#/>^
 * Escape parentheses, carets, and question marks with backslashes.
 * Wrap the key in single quotes.
 * Follow the closing quote with a colon, space, pipe, the numeral 2, and a